mis350-s21/final-project-final_nada-hajar-abdullah/README.md

 - [ ] customer can Add to cart

 The contributors are:
-Nada Alsharqawi
+-Nada Alsharqawi
-Hajar Salman
+-Hajar Salman
-Abdullah Tariq
+-Abdullah Tariq